sinbad/SUDS/docs/FAQ.md

 Changing this setting will fix the problem, but has the side effect of making UE only prompt you to re-import assets that you update *while the editor is running*.
-If you're in the habit of changing source files then started UE, you'll no longer get the auto-import prompt for this.
+If you're in the habit of changing source files then starting UE, you'll no longer get the auto-import prompt for this.

 ### How do I resolve merge conflicts with SUDS files?